 Sean Feder: percussion

-The music was recorded and mixed at Skywalker Sound, Marin County, California.
+Music was recorded and mixed at Skywalker Sound, Marin County, California

-Shawn King, Recording Engineer, Impulse Recording Studio, Davis, CA
+Shawn King, Recording Engineer, Impulse Recording Studio, Davis, California

 Judy Kirschner, Assistant Engineer

 Special thanks to Carol and Ben Briscoe, Debbie and Joe Briscoe, Judy Charry, Carl and Jessica Nelkin, Dermot Keogh and Cleo and Joe Morrison for participating in the documentary.